All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are GLP-1 side effects different for semaglutide vs. Tirzepatide?

 The overall side effect profiles are similar since both drug classes affect the GI system.
-However, tirzepatide also activates GIP receptors, which may influence the specific pattern and severity of side effects.
+But tirzepatide also activates GIP receptors, which may influence the specific pattern and severity of side effects.
 Clinical trials suggest comparable rates of GI symptoms between the two.
 Your provider can help you choose based on your individual health profile.

 Should I stop taking my GLP-1 if I have side effects?

-Do not stop your medication without talking to your provider first.
+Don't stop your medication without talking to your provider first.
 Most side effects are manageable with simple strategies and resolve over time.
 Your provider can adjust your dose, change your titration schedule, or prescribe supportive medications.
 Only stop if directed by your healthcare provider or in the case of a serious allergic reaction.

 Let's Make This Happen